tylertreat/frugal/documentation/README.md

 Frugal was created to address many of Thrift's shortcomings without completely reinventing the wheel.
 Thrift is a solid, mature RPC framework used widely in production systems.
-However, it has several key problems:
+However, it has several key problems.

+## Problems with Thrift

 - Head-of-line blocking: a single, slow request will block any following requests for a client.